Mishalzeera/the-money-manager/README.md

 added, despite being of primary importance to the concept behind the app.
 In the process of setting it up and connecting it to the database, much was learned about the difference between GET and POST settings in the form tag.
-A recurring error kept the author occupied until the method was changed in the form, since the request being made was not, in fact, posting any information to the db.
+A recurring error kept me occupied until the method was changed in the form, since the request being made was not, in fact, posting any information to the db.